 Grab a Tea Bag or Cucumber Slices

 Tobia says, "If you’re looking for a DIY household hack solution, you do have a few other options as well: Cold cucumber slices are fantastic to calm weary, puffy eyes, and a wet, cool teabag not only soothes your eyes, the tea itself—with anti-inflammatory and mild diuretic qualities—also helps to pull the swelling and fluid out from under your eyes, to fix the puffiness at the source."

 Drop two tea bags (unprocessed green or black tea is best) in a mug of hot water for a minute, let cool to a safe temperature, and then apply to eyes for three minutes.
 The natural caffeine in the tea will immediately help constrict blood vessels and reduce swelling.

 Make Lifestyle Changes

 "If you are sleep deprived, it usually makes puffiness worse," he says, and adds that, "When you are dehydrated your body tries to hold on to all the fluid it can which could contribute to under-eye puffiness."
-As for sleeping more upright, Goodman notes how this quick and easy trick is, "an often overlooked fix to de-puffing the eye area that yields amazing results for your face and complexion."
+As for sleeping more upright, Goodman notes how quick and easy this trick is, "an often overlooked fix to de-puffing the eye area that yields amazing results for your face and complexion."
 To incorporate sleeping elevated into your sleeping routine, Finney suggests simply "adding an extra pillow to help allow the fluid to drain easier at night."